-- Two lines are permitted, and two hooks are permitted on each line. - Spearing from a fish house or a dark house is unlawful. - It is unlawful to possess a spear or bow and arrow on or adjacent to any water body where the spearing and archery season is closed. - Rough fish, except burbot (eelpout), may be taken between sunrise and sunset by spearing or archery May 1 through December 31. - It is illegal to cull fish that have been reduced to possession. - Dark house, fish house, and shelters see pages 61-65.
+- Two lines are permitted, and two hooks are permitted on each line. - Spearing from a fish house or a dark house is unlawful. - It is unlawful to possess a spear or bow and arrow on or adjacent to any water body where the spearing and archery season is closed. - Rough fish, except burbot (eelpout), may be taken between sunrise and sunset by spearing or archery May 1 through December 31.
+The bowfishing regulations on page 60 are allowed only on Minnesota's portion of the border waters when they differ from those of the border state.
+If the bowfishing regulations are the same then they may be exercised from shore to shore. - It is illegal to cull fish that have been reduced to possession. - Dark house, fish house, and shelters see pages 61-65.